Try Semrush

 Why are Sitemaps Important?

-Search engines like Google, Yahoo and Bing use your sitemap to find different pages on your site.
+Search engines like Google, Yahoo and Bing use your sitemap to find different pages on your site, giving them more visibility in search results.

 Sitemaps can help search engines find pages